blaenk/blaenk.github.io/provider/notes/clojure.markdown

 ### Conditionals

 The special form `if` is the single primitive conditional operator in Clojure.
 If no else-expression is provided it is assumed to be `nil`.
-There other conditionals based on this form that are more convenient in specific situations.
+There are other conditionals based on this form that are more convenient in specific situations.

 ``` clojure
 (if condition? true false)